scottfrederick/springdoclet/README.markdown

 To build SpringDoclet, use Maven from the top of the project.

-  + To compile to a jar file (for use with Ant, the command line, etc), use "mvn package".
+  + To compile to a jar file (for use with Ant, the command line, etc), use "mvn assembly:assembly".
+This will create a single .jar file in the "target" directory of the project.
+The .jar file contains SpringDoclet and all dependent libraries.
   + To deploy to a local Maven repository, use "mvn install".

 After building the doclet, you can test it using the "sample" directory in the project.